-This Epic Stuffed Garlic Bread is the best you will ever make…it’s buttery, cheesy and LOADED with fresh garlic!
+This Epic Stuffed Garlic Bread is the best garlic bread recipe you will ever make.
+It’s buttery, cheesy and LOADED with fresh garlic!

 Like a slice of chocolate cake is pretty much an everyday deal around here, but indulging in the bread basket at a restaurant…well someone must have just won the lottery/got engaged/having a milestone birthday/won a Grammy.